benjaminion/upgrading-ethereum-book/src/book.md

 ```

 This is just a convenience class for tracking the most recent head vote from each validator - the "LM" (latest message) in LMD&nbsp;GHOST. [`Epoch`](/part3/config/types#epoch) is a `uint64` type, and [`Root`](/part3/config/types#root) is a `Bytes32` type.
 The Store holds a mapping of validator indices to their latest messages.

-As a side note on terminology, in what follows I will generally distinguish between [attestations](/part3/containers/dependencies#attestationdata) and votes.
-An attestation is a bundle of three votes: the Casper FFG source and target votes, and the LMD GHOST head vote.

 #### `Store`